yvain13/servicenow-mcp/README.md

 - "Delete the unnecessary activity from the change request workflow"
 - "Reorder the activities in the service catalog request workflow"

+#### Changeset Management Examples
+- "List all changesets in ServiceNow"
+- "Show me all changesets created by developer 'john.doe'"
+- "Get details about changeset 'sys_update_set_123'"
+- "Create a new changeset for the 'HR Portal' application"
+- "Update the description of changeset 'sys_update_set_123'"
+- "Commit changeset 'sys_update_set_123' with message 'Fixed login issue'"
+- "Publish changeset 'sys_update_set_123' to production"
+- "Add a file to changeset 'sys_update_set_123'"
+- "Show me all changes in changeset 'sys_update_set_123'"

 ### Example Scripts

 The repository includes example scripts that demonstrate how to use the tools: